External Audit Reports

 The Popular Annual Financial Report (PAFR), is an easy-to-read publication that provides citizens with an overview of how their tax dollars are managed and spent.
 The report includes highlights and simplified information from the ACFR.
 The PAFR will highlight our city’s progress, finances, achievements, and our future key initiatives.

-View the PAFR Reports in our Archive Center.
+View the PAFR Reports.

 Partner Agency Financial Statements and Independent Auditor’s Reports